 How To Make Keto Strawberry Cheesecake

-This section shows how to make sugar-free strawberry cheesecake with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make sugar-free strawberry cheesecake with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Make crust.
 Stir almond flour, butter, Besti, and vanilla in a bowl until well combined.
 Press the dough into the bottom of a springform pan lined with parchment paper.
 Bake until barely golden.
 Allow to cool for at least 10 minutes.

 - Make filling.
 In a large mixing bowl, beat cream cheese and Besti at low to medium speed until fluffy.
 Add eggs, one at a time, then beat in lemon juice and vanilla.